SafeMeet Security & Encryption Overview

 SafeMeet combines:

-• Matrix E2EE (Olm / Megolm) for messaging and file sharing
+• Matrix-based end-to-end encryption (Olm / Megolm) for messaging and file sharing

 Source Code